caufieldjh/awesome-bioie/README.md

 * [VCU Natural Language Processing Lab](https://nlp.cs.vcu.edu/) - based at Virginia Commonwealth University.
 Led by Dr. Bridget McInnes.

+* [Zaklab](http://zaklab.org) - group led by Dr. Isaac Kohane at Harvard Medical School's Department of Biomedical Informatics.
+Dr. Kohane is also a steward of the n2c2 (formerly i2b2) datasets - see [Datasets](#datasets) below.

 ## Organizations

 * [AMIA](https://www.amia.org/) - many—but certainly not all—individuals studying biomedical informatics are members of the American Medical Informatics Association.
 AMIA publishes a journal, JAMIA (see below).